mhbeals/mhwood.github.io/histories/trove.md

 ### Selection Available

-As of December 2019, Trove Digitised Newspapers provides access to over 25 million pages across almost fifteen-hundred Australian newspapers from each state and territory, from the earliest published newspaper in 1803 to 1954, when copyright is assumed to have expired.
-There are also fifty titles with digitised issues after 1954, nine after 2000, which have been made available with the agreement of the publisher.
-This includes *the Canberra Times,* the *Australian Women’s Weekly, Woroni* and the *Chaser.* In addition to the English-language press, the collections also include Australian publications in community languages such as Chinese, Japanese, Danish, Estonian, French, German, Italian,
+As of December 2019, Trove Digitised Newspapers provides access to over 25 million pages across almost 1,500 Australian newspapers from each state and territory, from the earliest published newspaper in 1803 to 1954, when copyright is assumed to have expired.
+There are also fifty titles with digitised issues after 1954, and nine after 2000, which have been made available with the agreement of the publisher.
+This includes the *Canberra Times,* the *Australian Women’s Weekly, Woroni* and the *Chaser.* In addition to the English-language press, the collections also include Australian publications in community languages such as Chinese, Japanese, Danish, Estonian, French, German, Italian,